Pollot/dotfiles/readme.md

 sudo reboot
 ```

-2. X server session should automatically start up after logging in
+2. X server session should automatically start up after logging in.

-3. Use lxappearance to change your GTK theme
+3. Use lxappearance to change your GTK and cursor theme.

-4. Use nvidia-settings to change your displays configuration
+4. Use nvidia-settings to change your displays configuration.

 5. Configure audio - for example install PipeWire:
 ```